 MIXED USE BLOCK BUILDING: A multi-story building that is placed at or close to the front lot line supporting multiple functions, one of which may include structured parking.

 MOBILE HOME: A detached transportable building designed to be used as a one-family residential dwelling with all of the following characteristics:

-- A. Certified in a factory and fabricated to the standards outlined in the Iowa Code: - B. Designed to be transported after fabrication on its own wheels; and,
+A. Certified in a factory and fabricated to the standards outlined in the lowa Code;

 Lot Tiers